-The painting featured on the front, Fishermen, is a 20" x 26" watercolour.
+The painting featured on the front, Fishermen, is a $20^{"} \times 26^{"}$ watercolour.
 Sibley paints in a style called 'figurative art' - this is artwork that strongly reflects the real world.

 Many artists throughout history have produced figurative art.
-For example, Gustave Courbet's work as a Realist in the mid-1800s aimed to show 'real life' and featured subjects previously considered unworthy in fine art, such as portraits of workers and not shying away from perhaps more unpleasant topics.
+For example, Gustave Courbet's work as a Realist in the mid-1800s aimed to show 'real life' and featured subjects previously considunpopular in fine art, such as portraits of workers.